Tim-DIVO/LipidGen/README.md

 # LipidGen

 **LipidGen** is a modular pipeline for studying the dynamics and organization of lipid vesicles using coarse-grained molecular dynamics (MD) simulations and generative modeling.
-The project builds on coarse-grained LAMMPS simulations and systematically extracts physically meaningful features — particularly spherical harmonic (SH) representations — which are then modeled using deep generative methods to capture the underlying stochastic dynamics.
+The project builds on coarse-grained LAMMPS simulations and systematically extracts physically meaningful features, encodes them into a latent space representations, and subsequently uses them as input to a stochastic interpolant model.

 This repository corresponds to the codebase developed during the MSc thesis:
 **"LipidGen: A Framework for Generative Modelling of Lipid Vesicles"** by Tim Wehnes (Delft University of Technology, 2025).